 The proposed project will add one travel lane in both the northbound and southbound direction along I-75 within the project area.
 The interchanges at U.S. 68/SR 15 and Lima Avenue will also be reconstructed as part of the project.

 The construction contract for the project HAN IR 75-14.39, PID 87005 is scheduled to be awarded to a contractor in late 2016.
 The actual construction is expected to start in the spring of 2017.
-A related project, HAN US 224-11.81, PID 84557 which will replace the bridge on US 224 over the interstate and modify the interchange, was awarded in December 2013 and will start construction in early 2014.
+A related project, HAN US 224-11.81, PID 84557 which will replace the bridge on US 224 over the interstate and modify the interchange, was awarded in December 2013 and started construction in early 2014.

 Links to various documents are below.